 Efficient Feeding Practices

-Beyond the composition of the feed itself, how you provide it also plays a significant role in the cattle feed conversion ratio.
+Beyond the composition of the feed itself, how you provide it also plays a significant role in optimizing the cattle feed conversion ratio.
+Key strategies include:

 Monitoring and Adjusting Feed Intake

-Effective feed management is an ongoing process that requires continuous monitoring and adjustments.
+Effective feed management is an ongoing process that requires continuous monitoring and timely adjustments to maintain an optimal feed conversion ratio.

 Role of Technology in Feed Management